dipdowel/graph1/README.md

 - `c_c_red_alert_inet0` by [N3tRunn3r](https://forums.cncnet.org/profile/30740-n3trunn3r/)
 - `c_c_red_alert_inet1 (LAN)` by [N3tRunn3r](https://forums.cncnet.org/profile/30740-n3trunn3r/)

-The default fonts are stored in the Graph1 sourcecode and are encoded in RBF format (see below).
+The default fonts are stored in the Graph1 sourcecode and are encoded in CBF format (see below).
 They are embedded directly into a compiled application using `include_bytes!()`.

 It is also possible to load and use your custom pixel fonts (see section "Using custom pixel fonts").

-### RBF font format
+### CBF font format
-"RBF" stands for "Raw Bitmap/Binary Font".
+"CBF" stands for "Compact Bitmap Font".
 It is a simple non-compressed binary format for storing pixel fonts as raw binary data.
-An RBF-file contains a header with metadata and a body with the font itself.
+An CBF-file contains a header with metadata and a body with the font itself.

 #### The header
 The font header consists of 4 u16 values.